JavierBaltar/chaos-engineering-getting-started/README.md

 ```

 ### **Environment Setup**
 The first step is installing Litmus Chaos.
 In this case, Litmus is deployed on an Amazon EKS cluster using the following tools: eksctl, helm and kubectl.

-Create a new EKS cluster using eksctl:
+Once your AWS credentials profile is configure, create a new EKS cluster issuing the following eksctl command:
 ```bash
 eksctl create cluster -f infra/eks-cluster.yaml
 ```